inhinias/Arcanum/README.md

 -Have a look a the issues tab on here first before using!

--Editing and deleting is sofar not supported, but I plan on adding it in a future release.
+-Editing and searching is sofar not supported, but I plan on adding it in a future release.

--Also a search option is planned.